danieleborgo/SchoolTestGenerator/README.md

 - It extracts the information from the tho JSONs, storing them is apposite structures, decorating them with various data in order to avoid endless nested sequences of _ifs_.
-- For each student, it calls a proper function that generates a test following school directives regarding her or his different needs.
+- For each student, it calls a proper function that generates a single test following school directives regarding her or his different needs.
 - It creates a file containing all the random values used in the test in function of each student, in order to simplify correction.